 The COVID-19 pandemic has necessitated that assessment protocols at the University Counseling Center (UCC) be revised to ensure the safety of students, providers, and the campus community.
 While physical distancing and limiting time together in enclosed spaces are primary recommendations in preventing the spread of COVID-19, these practices pose some unique challenges in the case of psychological assessments.
 These assessments can require 2 to 8 or more hours for completion, and due to professional ethics guidelines, certain components are not well-suited for a remote administration format.
 (See American Psychological Association statement for further details.)
 The UCC Assessment team has worked diligently to research ever-evolving best practices and has resumed offering limited assessment services for Vanderbilt students.

 Students concerned about a possible learning disorder, autism spectrum disorder, or other cognitive impairment, are encouraged to contact SCC to schedule a consultation meeting with Dr. Bell or Dr. Niarhos.

-LD/ Attention Deficit Hyperactivity Disorder (ADHD)
+Attention Deficit Hyperactivity Disorder (ADHD) Evaluation

-We recognize that students with ADHD may benefit from treatment with stimulant medication(s).
-There are also students who perceive stimulant medications as a form of performance enhancement and seek access to the medications for that purpose.
-The use of a specific algorithm for treatment enables us to create a structure regarding access to these medications.
-Once a decision is made for pharmacologic treatment with stimulant medication, students will receive prescriptions in no more than 30 day amounts.
+If a diagnosis of ADHD is made or confirmed, you will be referred to a UCC medical provider.
+The decision of whether or not to medicate and what kind of medication to use will be made by you and your treating provider.
+Once a decision is made for treatment with stimulant medication, students will receive prescriptions in no more than 30 day amounts.
 In order to receive a refill, the student must return for a medication assessment every 30 days unless otherwise indicated.
 Note that not all students respond to stimulant medication and that for some students, other medications for ADHD are more appropriate and effective.